zeitspace/zeitbook-frontend/README.md

 You'll use the Background Sync API to let users create posts and comments while offline.

+## Extension
+You can further enhance the user experience of ZeitBook by implementing several other common features of PWAs.

+### RAIL Performance Model
+The RAIL Performance Model is a user-centric performance model that has the following key ideas:
+- Respond to users immediately; acknowledge user input in under 100ms
+- When animating or scrolling, produce a frame in under 10ms
+- Maximize main thread idle time
+- Keep users engaged; deliver interactive content in under 1000ms

+This model concentrates on making users the focal point of your app.
+The app doesn't necessarily have to be faster on any specific device, but the goal is to make users happy.

+### App Shell
+The App Shell is a technique for building the layout of a PWA.
+It involves aggressively caching minimal HTML, CSS and JS required for the user interface that loads almost instantly, whilst dynamic content is loaded after the shell is rendered using JavaScript.
+This can reduce the first meaningful load time and time until interactability, which makes the app feel smoother and faster.

 ## Resources

 If you're looking for a refresher on what Progressive Web Apps are and why they're important, we recommend [this article](https://blog.ionic.io/what-is-a-progressive-web-app/).